 3. Processing times and fees

-The standard fee for a PPE visa is £115.
-This is the same as the fee for a Standard Visitor Visa.
+The standard fee for a PPE visa is £115, the same as the fee for a Standard Visitor Visa.

-Applicants should ensure they apply well in advance of the planned engagement and must not book travel until the visa has been granted.
+Applicants should apply well in advance of the planned engagement and must not book travel until the visa has been granted.

 Summary of Section C

 Applicants must apply online before travel and submit evidence of their professional background and the invitation.
 A detailed invitation letter is critical.
-The visa costs £115 and takes approximately 3 to 4 weeks to process.
+The visa costs £115 and takes approximately 3 to 4 weeks to process, with optional priority services in some locations.
 Overstaying or using the visa for unpermitted work can lead to future refusals.

 Section D: Employer Considerations and Compliance